Competing with gastric ulcers: What you need to know

-With gastric ulcers thought to affect approximately 60% of competition horses (and up to 50% of leisure horses), it’s no surprise that we receive lots of questions about gastric ulcers via our Care-Line.
-With many owners thinking about competing over the summer, we thought it timely to share a few tips on feeding competition horses prone to gastric ulcers.
+With gastric ulcers thought to affect approximately 60% of competition horses (and up to 50% of leisure horses), it’s no surprise we receive lots of questions about gastric ulcers on yard and via our Care-Line.
+With many owners thinking concerned about gastric ulcers, we thought it helpful to share a few tips on feeding competition horses prone to gastric ulcers.

 For more information on causes, risk factors and symptoms download our FREE guide; ‘Equine Gastric Ulcers: Everything you need to know’.